Lead · Intermediate

 What you'll know at the end

-- The ability to improvise freely in the scale
+- Free improvisation in the scale

-- An eight-bar solo you can play start to finish
+- An eight-bar solo, start to finish

 The Box